Arbitrates fee disputes between lawyers and clients through panels comprised of lawyers and lay persons in an attempt to amicably resolve disputes.

 The Fee Disputes Committee meets only as required.

-To file a fee dispute, please send a letter to the Dallas Bar Association explaining the nature of your complaint.
+To file a fee dispute, please send a letter to the Chair of the Committee Andrew Jee explaining the nature of your complaint.
 Include your name, address, and phone number as well as the name, address, and phone number for the attorney against whom you are filing the dispute.